normanzb/thoughts-on-2-wheel/src/shower-thoughts/promise-design-patterns.md

 keywords: javascript, promise, patterns
 ---

 I realised recently that I used quite a few repetitive coding patterns that meant to solve certain problems with Promise invovled.
-I think it would be nice to write them down here, as it will be useful to my future self or potentially anyone who is facing the same problem as I did, I think it would be even nicer to make these patterns into a promise-belt utlity library but I don't have time fully go through it yet... so here we go:
+I think it would be nice to write them down here, as it will be useful to my future self or potentially anyone who is facing the same problem as I did, I think it would be even nicer to make these patterns into a promise-belt utlity library but I don't have time to fully go through it yet... so here we go:

 TLDR: Use `throw PromiseResult(result)` to break a promise `then` callback chain, is much easier than checking the resolved value in each `then` callback.